 2.3 Order of precedence.
-In the event of a conflict between the text of this document and the references cited herein (except for related associated detail specifications, specification sheets, or MS standards), the text of this document takes precedence.
+Unless otherwise noted herein or in the contract, in the event of a conflict between the text of this document and the references cited herein, the text of this document takes precedence.
 Nothing in this document, however, supersedes applicable laws and regulations unless a specific exemption has been obtained.
-(See contract provisions for additional precedence criteria).